ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 Luminosity Function
 : $l_i = \frac{\max(R_i, G_i, B_i) + \min(R_i, G_i, B_i)}2$

-We will use the last: it isn’t physically meaningful but produces good results.
+We will use the latter: it is not physically meaningful but produces good results.

 # Normalization {#normalization}